zamanapp/hadid/README.md

   maintainFormat: false, // Slower but helps maintain consistent formatting
   maxImageSize: 15, // Maximum size of images to compress, defaults to 15MB
   maxRetries: 1, // Number of retries to attempt on a failed page, defaults to 1
   maxTesseractWorkers: -1, // Maximum number of Tesseract workers.
-Zerox will start with a lower number and only reach maxTesseractWorkers if needed
+Hadid will start with a lower number and only reach maxTesseractWorkers if needed
   model: ModelOptions.OPENAI_GPT_4O, // Model to use (supports various models from different providers)
   modelProvider: ModelProvider.OPENAI, // Choose from OPENAI, BEDROCK, GOOGLE, or AZURE
   outputDir: undefined, // Save combined result.md to a file